joaovitorbf/xslt-string-server/README.md

 - IF YOU NEED DYNAMIC XSLT, CONSIDER USING THE COMPILEONLY VERSION AND PROCESSING IT CLIENTISDE VIA SAXONJS
 ```

-To run server on localhost (replace port):
+To run the NOT RECOMMENDED full server on localhost (replace port):

 ```
 docker run -d -p 127.0.0.1:[port]:8080 joaovitorbf/xslt-string-server